UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/deaths28Days.md

 Deaths can be removed and reallocated, which can create apparent discrepancies.
 If numbers for an area are low, these changes can result in negative numbers, which are shown as 0.
-However, the change would be included for areas where a negative number would not be created.
+However, the changes would be included for areas where a negative number would not be created.

 For example:
 Local authority 1 reports 2 deaths.